albert-dang/A-Star-Pathing/README.md

 # Quickstart
 The algorithm is designed for a 2-dimensional grid where obstacles are mapped to rectangular cells.
 Your smallest collidable object will occupy one cell.
 Movement is 4-directional for quick implementation but is easily converted to n-directional by expanding on `moveStack_neighbours()`.
-The purpose of this format is to allow us to respect the orthogonal (graphic) representation of the game while facilitating movement and dynamic pathfinding on a different 2-dimensional plane.
+The purpose of this format is to allow us to respect the orthogonal (graphic) representation of the game while facilitating movement and dynamic pathfinding on different planes.

 With `get_moveStack()`, we can assign a stack of waypoints to a given instance.
 We only need to figure out:
 - When we want to read in the next waypoint